Retail merchandiser

 - self-confidence

-- a driving licence - is also often a requirement.
+- a driving licence is often a requirement.

 Work experience

 Strong competition for vacancies means that pre-entry office-based work experience is often essential.
-In addition, work experience with one of the major high street retailers may help to demonstrate both an interest in retailing and an understanding of stock control levels, which can be advantageous at the application and interview stage.
+Experience with a major high-street retailer can demonstrate an understanding of stock control and interest in retail.

 Find out more about the different kinds of work experience and internships that are available.